celoyd/potato/README.md

 Potato’s original work, including all its code, is distributed under the [Creative Commons Attribution–Noncommercial license](https://creativecommons.org/licenses/by-nc/4.0/deed.en).

 > [!IMPORTANT]
-> All satellite imagery in this repository, except as otherwise credited, is derived from data copyright © Maxar Technologies, under the [Creative Commons Attribution–Noncommercial license](https://creativecommons.org/licenses/by-nc/4.0/deed.en), via [the Maxar Open Data Program](https://registry.opendata.aws/maxar-open-data/) (see further information there), adapted and modified as described in the accompanying text.
+> All satellite imagery in this repository, except as otherwise credited, is derived from data copyright © Vantor, a.k.a.
+Maxar Technologies, under the [Creative Commons Attribution–Noncommercial license](https://creativecommons.org/licenses/by-nc/4.0/deed.en), via [the Maxar Open Data Program](https://registry.opendata.aws/maxar-open-data/) (see further information there), adapted and modified as described in the accompanying text.
 Please alert me to any errors or oversights in citation.

 I am a keen supporter of the Maxar Open Data Program.
 It is an example of lifesaving philanthropy that I hope other satellite companies will follow.
 I hope to further its aims by introducing it to more people.
 The highest success for Potato would be to contribute in any way to the more widespread and effective use of satellite imagery for humanitarian ends.